 Besides using a (self-)coaching model to guide your thinking, exercises and micro-interventions can be fun ways to expand your thinking and help you change perspective.

-- If you know exactly what steps to take next but would like to practice your goal behavior, Goal Visualization is a great tool to practice mental imagery and practice your goal performance without actually performing the behavior.
+- If you know exactly what steps to take next but would like to hold yourself accountable, this Goal Planning and Achievement Tracker is a great tool to help you monitor your progress.

-- Advanced Goal Analysis is a helpful worksheet to use once you have set a goal and aim to transform potentially unhelpful goal formulations into more helpful ones.
+- Action Brainstorming is a helpful worksheet to use once you have set a goal and aim to transform potentially unhelpful habits into more helpful ones that support its achievement.

-- If you have optimized your goal already but are looking for some additional motivation to change your behavior, Boosting Motivation by Celebrating Micro-Successes is a great worksheet to identify suitable milestones along the way.
+- If you have optimized your goal already but are looking for some additional motivation to overcome anticipated obstacles, Visualize Success is a great worksheet to play through it mentally.

 5 Best Books on the Topic

 Here are five books that shed further light on the topic of self-coaching: